 For over one hundred years, the School has prepared individuals to embody these aspirations and the University’s goal to develop knowledge that is applied and pertinent to today’s social issues and to become leaders in the field.
 We hope you will consider joining the ranks of our esteemed alumni body and envisioning how a Master of Social Work degree from Penn can shape your career.
 There is no “typical” career track for our graduates.
 Rather, students structure their course of study to follow their passions and uniquely prepare them for their chosen niche in social work.
 Alumni work in a strikingly diverse range of positions, both domestically and internationally, in local, state, and federal governments, for private, non-profit, or religious organizations, in private practice or philanthropic foundations, and in fields ranging from education and criminal justice to healthcare, the arts, and veterans affairs, to name just a few.

 For all of our students, Penn’s MSW program is an intense yet practical academic experience that blends our classroom curriculum with a robust urban internship and rich extracurricular opportunities on campus and in Philadelphia.
 One of the hallmarks of our program is our social change sequence, a two-semester course series focused exclusively on racism and oppression.
 While recognizing this rich academic history, we simultaneously respect the ever-evolving professional landscape and consistently revise course offerings to reflect current needs.
-For example, recently developed courses include “Animal-Assisted Interventions,” “Practice with the Affordable Care Act,” “LGBT Communities and Social Policy,” “Housing Policy and Social Inclusion,” and “Clinical Consultation with Children and Families,” (in which students observe family therapy sessions in real-time and participate in clinical debriefings afterwards).
+For example, recently developed courses include “Animal-Assisted Interventions,” “Art and Social Work: Art and the Ecology of Justice,” “Supporting LGBTQ Individuals across the Lifespan,” “Housing Policy and Social Inclusion,” and “Clinical Consultation with Children and Families.”

 Although the course of study is demanding, students also find time to benefit from, and contribute to, the campus community.
 Students are representatives on governance and curriculum committees, and all students are invited to monthly meetings with the Dean and Associate Deans.
 Students attend interdisciplinary lectures at Penn’s twelve graduate schools on topics ranging from law to medicine to business to communications.
-Film screenings and discussions at SP2 are hosted by the Dean’s Office, and monthly social gatherings are organized by the Office of Student Affairs.
+Monthly social gatherings are organized by the Office of Student Affairs.
 Support on campus comes in a variety of forms, from academic support offered at the Weingarten Learning Resources Center, to social and campus engagement at Penn’s cultural hubs (The Greenfield Intercultural Center, La Casa Latina, the LGBT Center, Makuu: The Black Cultural Resource Center, Pan-Asian Community House, and the Penn Women’s Center), to residential communities for those who live on campus.

 I wish you all the best in your decision to pursue a master’s degree in social work, and I look forward to meeting you at an Open House or when you arrive for New Student Orientation.